rstackhouse/rstackhouse.github.com/_posts/2024-03-15-devex-is-an-accumalation-of-small-things.md

 Hit the "+" button.
 Browse to */Applications/Rancher Desktop*.
 Select it, and the next time you log in to your Mac, Rancher Desktop will start up for you.

+I posted the above approach on a team Slack channel, and almost immediately a coworker thanked me for doing so.

 Removing a negative is always a positive.
 As stated in the Tao of Design and User Experience, "[T]he best experience is no experience."
 Just like good software, a good developer experience is often about what you leave out of it.